NaeemBolchhi/IDM-Startup-Trial-Reset/README.md

  - IDM updates can be installed directly as the trial reset initiates on every boot.

- - In case IDM nags you about registering, which it shouldn't, just run the `IAS.cmd` file in your Startup folder.
-It is recommended to keep that file pinned to your start menu for easier access.

 <br>

 ####   OS requirement: Windows 7, 8, 8.1, 10 & 11